Skip to main content

 Learn more about the Recycling Infrastructure and Market Opportunities Map.

-EPA developed the Recycling Infrastructure and Market Opportunities Map to assist in efforts to meet the National Recycling Goal of increasing the U.S. recycling rate to 50% by 2030 and to support the building of new recycling infrastructure through the Bipartisan Infrastructure Law.
+EPA developed the Recycling Infrastructure and Market Opportunities Map to assist in efforts to meet the National Recycling Goal of increasing the U.S. recycling rate of materials generated in municipal solid waste (MSW), by weight, to 50% by 2030 and to support the building of new recycling infrastructure.
 This map identifies and displays information on:

-• Estimated generation, recycling, and recycling potential by ZIP code and material.
+• Estimated generation, estimated recycling, and estimated recycling potential by ZIP code and material.

 • Locations of recycling infrastructure.